West Malling: Road

+Buses

+Bus services are provided predominantly Arriva Kent and Surrey and Nu-Venture.
+Routes connect the town with Chatham, Maidstone, Rochester and Tunbridge Wells.

 Air

-In the 1930s, Maidstone Airport was established two miles from the town, at Kings Hill.
-During the Second World War, RAF fighters were posted to the then-named RAF West Malling, and several US Navy squadrons were located there during the 1960s.
-After closure as an operational airfield in 1967, several commercial air-based activities moved onto the site, and a number of popular airshows took place – the last was in 1987.
+In the 1930s, Maidstone Airport was established two miles from the town, at King Hill.
+During the Second World War, RAF fighters were posted to the then-named RAF West Malling and several US Navy squadrons were located there during the 1960s.
+After closure as an operational airfield in 1967, several commercial air-based activities moved onto the site and a number of popular airshows took place; the last was in 1987.
 By then, work had started to convert the area to non-flying use, developing into the new parish of Kings Hill.

-Rail

-West Malling station, situated on the outskirts of the town, provides a regular service, operated by Southeastern Trains, up to Victoria, and down to Maidstone and Ashford.
-Journeys into London take around one hour.
-Direct services to London Bridge and Cannon Street were withdrawn in December 2009.

-With the recent development of Kings Hill, the station was renamed "West Malling for Kings Hill", and in 2007 road access was provided from the West Malling bypass, taking commuter traffic away from the High Street.
+Healthcare

+Kent Nursing Institute was founded in 1875 in West Malling as a private nursing service; it also had a branch in Tunbridge Wells.
+Funding was sourced via charitable donations, subscriptions and one-off payments.
+There was a nursing institute in West Malling from at least 1881 until the end of the First World War.